 - Observe the magnitude measurements across the different filters.
 What do you notice?

 We can see from our observations that only knowing how bright a star appears through a particular filter is not enough to compare the color of two stars.
-Consider the the two stars below.
+Consider the two stars below.
 These stars are obviously different colors.
 If you examine the magnitude of the two stars in the red filter, you find that the blue star is brighter in the red filter than the star that appears red!
 Examine the reported magnitudes in the remaining filters.
 What do you notice?

 Although we can describe the color of a star using words (regardless of the overall brightness of the star), quantifying or assigning a number to the characteristic of color independent of the brightness of the object is more difficult.
 A measurement that is independent of the brightness of the star involves the relationship between the magnitude values of the filters.
 We need look no further than simple arithmetic.

 Filters are windows that allow us to view portions of the energy spectrum emitted by an object.
-Subtraction is a the mathematical tool that allows us to measure the difference between two points.
+Subtraction is the mathematical tool that allows us to measure the difference between two points.
 Does the difference between two magnitudes provide us with a quantitative measurement that matches the color we see with our eyes?
 Next, we gather the data needed to answer that question.

-Because of the nature of magnitude measurements (see Preflight Calculating Magnitude), astronomers can use subtraction to produce measurements that can be used to compare the color of stars.
+Because of the nature of magnitude measurements (see Preflight Magnitude), astronomers can use subtraction to produce measurements that can be used to compare the color of stars.
 Although certain filter combinations are more common than others, you can subtract any two magnitude measurements to define color.
 You do need to communicate which filters you used.
 For example, the red star above has a u-r magnitude of 4.62.
 The blue star has a u-r magnitude of 2.03.
 Always keep in mind the inverse nature of the magnitude scale.
-How does this effect the interpretation of color values?
+How does this affect the interpretation of color values?
 Why would addition not be an effective mathematical tool for our purpose?